bipphilippe/openhab2-compendium/README.md

 It is shared with the community in order to avoid other people these longs readings and, hopefully, in order to see it enhanced by other contributors.

-Even if it is primarly focused on some bindings and extensions, as Z-Wave and HABmin 2, this book has been structured to be easy do extend.
+Even if it is primarily focused on some bindings and extensions, as Z-Wave and HABmin 2, this book has been structured to be easy do extend.